scottwshaw/Boids/README.md

 The rendition implemented in this program is considerably lower-fi than Craig's.

+Mostly, I'm using this project to teach myself how to use Clojure and how to write proper tests in Clojure.

 Installation
 ------------
 1. This is Clojure, so you will need to have Java (preferably 1.6)